 Shy bladder syndrome, also known as paruresis, is not necessarily a medical problem.
-In fact, it’s more commonly considered an anxiety disorder, with a hypersensitive fight or flight reflex interfering with the mechanics of urination.
+In fact, it’s more commonly considered a social anxiety disorder, with a hypersensitive fight or flight reflex interfering with the mechanics of urination.

-The experienced therapists at Bayside Psychotherapy have extensive experience dealing with bladder emptying difficulties and paruresis, along with other effects of anxiety.
+The trained behavioural therapists at Bayside Psychotherapy have extensive experience with treatment for paruresis and people with shy bladder, along with other effects of anxiety.
 With training in a wide range of therapy methodologies, our practitioners can tailor a course of treatment to your particular needs.

 We also recommend you download our targeted self-hypnosis recording for Shy Bladder to complement your counselling.